from

 and immediately started getting really dirty patches which I had not seen

-using other cleaners.
 Given the advanced state of neglect I had to do 4

 overnight soak/sessions, and used your Accelerator for 2 of them.
 The patches